 There are many interesting and fun places to visit in Derbyshire and the Peak District.
 Just over the border in Staffordshire is Alton Towers, the largest roller-coaster theme park in Britain.
 Alton Towers has something for everyone from family rides like Octonauts Adventure and the frog hopper to hair raising roller-coasters such as Rita and Oblivion.
 However, if you prefer to keep your feet firmly on the ground, then there are plenty of other things to do or see in the area such as Kedleston Hall, a magnificent 18th century mansion housing a fine collection of sculpture and art.
 Kedleston Hall displays Lord Curzon’s collection of objects from his voyage to Asia and has acres of wonderful gardens and grounds.

-Other historical gems in Derbyshire include Bolsover Castle, a 17th century castle with fairy tale architecture and Chatsworth House, a lavish stately home.
+Other historical gems include Bolsover Castle, a 17th century castle with fairy tale architecture and Chatsworth House, a lavish stately home.
 Bolsover Castle regularly hosts events such as horsemanship displays or re-enactments which are great for children whereas Chatsworth House puts on plenty of adult events such as flower demonstrations and an annual regency ball.
-Paying a visit to one or more of these historic buildings is the perfect way to learn more about Derbyshire’s heritage.
+Paying a visit to one or more of these historic buildings is the perfect way to learn more about the county's heritage.

 Exploring Derbyshire and the Peak District

-One of the best ways to explore Derbyshire is on Peak Rail - a heritage railway operating between Darley Dale, Matlock and Rowsley South.
-For a bird’s eye view of Derbyshire try The Heights of Abraham where you can admire spectacular views of the Derwent Valley and the Peak District from a cable car.
+One of the best ways to explore the area is on Peak Rail - a heritage railway operating between Darley Dale, Matlock and Rowsley South.
+For a bird’s eye view, head to the Heights of Abraham where you can admire spectacular views of the Derwent Valley and the Peak District from a cable car.
 If you prefer, you can explore underground in one of the attractions show caverns.
 With miles of wonderful countryside to explore by foot, rail and air it is no wonder visitors return frequently to this beautiful part of the UK.